abdelrahmansalahkhamis/CollageLayouts/README.md

     - is a custom view that will create single view with three section that with clip three images inside

-## - notice that there is no third party liberaries are included, instead, everythinng is implemented nativly
+### - notice that there is no third party liberaries are included, instead, everythinng is implemented nativly

+### - this custom view is implemented that it can fit all screen sizes